Keep the Trail Access info current...

 Goldfields & Mining

-Womerah Range trail is a 48km, grade 4 One Way hike located in the Parr State Conservation Area, NSW.
+Womerah Range trail is a 48km, grade 4 one way hike, located in the Parr State Conservation Area, New South Wales.
 The hike should take approximately 2 days to complete.

 Explore the rugged and remote landscape of Parr State Conservation Area on foot, by mountain bike or in a 4WD along Womerah Range trail.
 This steep and sometimes sandy track makes for a challenging experience, especially if you’re cycling.
 Enjoy scenic views of cliffs, rocky outcrops and dramatic gorges from this ridgeline track though Hawkesbury sandstone country.
 Stop for a picnic along the way and gaze out upon McDonald Valley and nearby Yengo National Park.